klept0/rPi-station/README.md

 3. To rotate the encryption key, use the `Rotate Key` button next to the token controls (this will re-encrypt the token with a new key and return the plaintext token in the UI once so you can update places relying on the token).

 Important: both the HUD and the neondisplay server must have permission to read the key file so that HUD can post overlay events locally; rotate keys carefully and keep backups if needed.

+If you prefer environment-based key storage (suitable for automated deployments):

+1. In Advanced Configuration, set `Key source` to Environment Variable and enter the env var name (default `OVERLAY_SECRET_KEY`).
+2. Set the environment variable on your machine (e.g., `export OVERLAY_SECRET_KEY=$(python - <<'PY' ; from cryptography.fernet import Fernet; print(Fernet.generate_key().decode()); PY)`), then reload or restart the service so the key is present for the process.
+3. Regenerate the overlay token in the UI to have it encrypted with the env key.

 If you'd like, I can now implement the Xbox Microsoft Graph OAuth integration (OAuth + refresh handling), add a Notifications management UI backed by a DB, and add an overlay token encryption feature (Fernet-based) — tell me if you'd like me to proceed with those in that order.